arunchaganty/brimutils/README.txt

   ext/ -- Other projects that produce utility binaries and scripts, usually written by others (often incporporated as git submodules.)

+  aliases.sh -- Utils in disguise as bash aliases.

   install.py -- Script for installing (hopefully) everything.
 Run without arguments to see usage and help.